Synthetify/synthetify-protocol/docs/docs/stats.md

 slug: /stats
 ---

-### Statistic Tab
+### Statistics Tab

-Statistic tab includes four different parts:
+Statistics tab includes four different parts:

 - the top part contains a line graph.
 - the middle section consists of:
   - Statistic cards
-    - Total debt
+  - Total debt chart
 - the bottom part consists of a bar showing the collateral structure.

 ### Top chart

-On the chart we can observe the daily change:
+On the graph, we can observe the daily change:

 - exchange volume
 - liquidation value
 - minted synthetics